-- identify the indicators of a child or young person who may be in need of protection, - understand how a 'reasonable belief' is formed, - make a report of a child or young person who may be in need of protection, - comply with mandatory reporting obligations under child protection law and their legal obligations relating to criminal child abuse and grooming under criminal law.
+- identify the indicators of a child or young person who may need protection, - understand how a 'reasonable belief' is formed, - make a report of a child or young person who may need protection, - comply with mandatory reporting obligations under child protection law and their legal obligations relating to criminal child abuse and grooming under criminal law.

 Child Protection reporting obligations fall under separate pieces of legislation with differing reporting requirements.
-This policy sets out the actions required under the relevant legislation when there is a reasonable belief that a child is in need of protection or a criminal offence has been committed and provides guidance and procedures on how to make a report.
+This policy sets out the actions required under the relevant legislation when there is a reasonable belief that a child is in need of protection, or a criminal offence has been committed and provides guidance and procedures on how to make a report.